kg4zow/remarkable.jms1.info/src/scripts/rm2-clean.md

     This can happen if the tablet shuts down in the middle of an operation, if somebody is manually tinkering with the filesystem and deletes a `.metadata` file they shouldn't have, or if there's a bug in the reMarkable software.

 **For tablets which DO synchronize with the cloud**, you should use the reMarkable software as it was designed, and let the tablet "sync the deletions" with the cloud.
-This should cover everything *other than* Orphans.
+This should cover everything *other than* orphans.

 **For tables which DO NOT synchronize with the cloud**, you may want to use this script once in a while, to clean up the "permanently deleted" files *and* to clean up any Orphans which may appear.